 The Communicable Attributes: The Moral Character of God

-Communicable attributes are those that God possesses in an infinite degree but reflects within humanity as part of the image of God.
-These attributes define the ethical relationship between God and man.
+Communicable attributes are those that God possesses in an infinite degree but reflects within humanity as part of the Imago Dei (Image of God).
+These define the ethical relationship between the Nature of God and the world.

 1. Holiness: The Moral Transcendence